jasminas6389/sep10-freedom-project/blog/entry02.md

 ##### 11/3/25

 ### Software Technologies:
 One thing I found is called Electronic Health Record (EHR) Systems.
 These help doctors and nurses look up a patient’s medical history with just a click, so they don’t have to search through papers or files.
 It also helps them talk to each other and prevents making mistakes.
 A popular EHR program is called Epic Systems, which helps keep track of data, appointments, and even sends alerts if a medicine might not be safe for a patient.
-[This link is a PDF from the U.S. Department of Health and Human Services explaining how Electronic Health Record (EHR) systems work and how to keep them secure.](https://www.hhs.gov/sites/default/files/electronic-health-record-systems.pdf)
+[This link is a PDF from the U.S. Department of Health and Human Services explaining how Electronic Health Record systems work and how to keep them secure.](https://www.hhs.gov/sites/default/files/electronic-health-record-systems.pdf)

 I also found out about AI Diagnostic Tools, like IBM Watson Health.
 This software can look at X-rays and lab results and help doctors find problems quicker and more accurately.
 I thought that was really interesting because it shows how computers can actually help save lives.
 Hardware Technologies: